 - 1. 1.00 quarter credit = 0.67 semester hours - 2.
-Quarter-credit courses must be equivalent to a course in IBC's course list. - 3.
-Quarter-credit courses may be applied using the following formulae: - a.
-Three quarter-hours of coursework are required to fulfill a 2 semester-hour course. - b.
-No fewer than 4 quarter-hours of coursework are required to fulfill a 3 semester-hour course (4 quarter credits = 3 semester credits). - c.
-No fewer than 5 quarter-hours of course work are required to fulfill a 4 semester-hour course (5 quarter credits = 4 semester credits).
+Quarter-credit classes must be equivalent to a class in IBC's class list. - 3.
+Quarter-credit courses classes may be applied using the following formulae: - a.
+Three quarter-hours of coursework are required to fulfill a 2-semester-hour class. - b.
+No fewer than 4 quarter-hours of coursework are required to fulfill a 3 semester-hour class (4 quarter credits = 3 semester credits). - c.
+No fewer than 5 quarter-hours of coursework are required to fulfill a 4 semester-hour class (5 quarter credits = 4 semester credits).